jonezy35/NSM-Lite/Bash_Script_Instrucitons.md

 I have tested this down to 2 CPU's and 4Gb RAM.
 More is recommended but it will install successfully on that.

-It is required that you have sudo permissions and have `git` and Ansible installed.
-If you don't have git, you can install it with the following command:
+It is required that you have sudo permissions and have `git` installed.
+If you don't have git, you can install it with the following command
 `sudo dnf install git -y`

-For Ansible:

-`sudo yum install ansible -y`

 ### Installation
 Simply run the following commands to get this up and running.
 The time it takes to install varies depending on your hardware and network speed.
 Generally the more CPU cores you have the faster the install will be.